Real Assets · Knowledge & Insight

 In one sentence

-AI-native executive reporting for construction is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of BIM and ERP, moves reporting cycle time by −87% against the construction baseline, and is operated under knowledge & insight governance from day one.
+AI-native executive reporting for construction — A phased engagement that ships a production executive reporting workflow on top of BIM and ERP, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on reporting cycle time: −87%.

 Key facts